Salman Ahmed Shaikh

 Hasan (2005) appraising these efforts concludes that there are conceptual mistakes and overdrawn conclusions in these pioneer research efforts in theoretical models.
 Hasan (2005) raises a pertinent point that monetary value of consumption basket in certain cases can be higher than the value of consumption basket without any moral filters.
 For instance, if prohibited food and financial services are cheaper than Halāl alternatives, then the value of consumption expenditure can be higher for the Muslim consumer who prefers Halāl goods.
 Nonetheless, he/she would still be more satisfied since Harām goods despite having lower prices may provide no or negative utility to him considering all the physical, spiritual and psychic effects.
 Hasan (2005) emphasizes that income distribution and proportion of poor people in the population would also determine the net aggregate outcomes.
 Two of the key limitations of these early works are that they used the Keynesian framework without building micro foundations and they did not model the behaviour in an intertemporal context.

 Ahmed, H. (2002).
 Analytical Tools of Islamic Economics: A Modified Marginalist Approach.
-Theoretical Foundations of Islamic Economics: 123 – 143.
+In H. Ahmed (Ed.), Theoretical Foundations of Islamic Economics (pp. 123 – 143), Jeddah: Islamic Research and Training Institute, Islamic Development Bank.

 El Ashker, A. A. (1985).
 On the Islamic Theory of Consumer Behaviour: An Empirical Inquiry in a Non-Islamic Country.
 Center for Middle Eastern & Islamic Studies, University of Durham, Durham.